 Impact of New Standards and Interpretations

-b) The following new standards and amendments to standards have been issued but are not effective for the financial year beginning 1 July 2017 and have not been early adopted:
+c) The following new standards and amendments to standards have been issued but are not effective for the financial year beginning 1 July 2019 and have not been early adopted:

 Basis of Consolidation

 The consolidated financial statements incorporate the financial statements of Redrow plc and all its subsidiaries, together with the Group’s share of the results and share of net assets of jointly controlled entities i.e. the financial statements of Redrow plc and entities controlled by Redrow plc (and its subsidiaries).
 Control is achieved where Redrow plc has the power to govern the financial and operating policies of an entity.
 Redrow plc’s accounting reference date is 30 June.
-Consistent with the normal monthly reporting process, the actual date to which the balance sheet has been drawn up is 30 June 2019 (2018: 1 July 2018).
-For ease of reference, all references to the year or 12 months and financial position are for the year ended 30 June and as at 30 June.
+Consistent with the normal monthly reporting process, the actual date to which the balance sheet has been drawn up is 28 June 2020 (2019: 30 June 2019).

 The Group has taken advantage of the exemption provided under Section 408 of the Companies Act 2006 not to present Redrow plc’s Company income statement.
 The profit for the financial year is dealt with in the statement of changes in equity.